5/1 ARM Loan: What It Is And How It Works

 A 5/1 ARM loan offers several advantages for borrowers.
 First, the initial fixed-rate period of 5 years provides lower interest rates, meaning less expensive monthly payments.
 As a result, these loans are ideal for short-term homeowners or borrowers planning to refinance before the adjustment period begins.

 However, it's crucial to understand the potential downsides, such as higher interest rates after the initial period ends and the possibility of unaffordable mortgage payments if rates rise significantly.
 It’s wise to evaluate your financial circumstances and your tolerance for rate increases when contemplating a 5/1 ARM as your home loan.
-If you’re ready to begin your journey toward homeownership with a 5/1 ARM or any other loan option, get started and speak with one of our Home Loan Experts about loan options.
+If you’re ready to begin your journey toward homeownership with a 5/1 ARM or any other loan option, get started today and find out what you qualify for.